dotnet/docs/docs/framework/wcf/feature-details/http-transport-security.md

  To configure certificates for use with [!INCLUDE[iis601](../../../../includes/iis601-md.md)], see [Certificates_IIS_SP1_Ops](http://go.microsoft.com/fwlink/?LinkId=88602).

 ### Using HttpCfg for SSL
- If you are creating a self-hosted [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] application, download the HttpCfg.exe tool, available at the [Windows XP Service Pack 2 Support Tools site](http://go.microsoft.com/fwlink/?LinkId=29002).
+ If you are creating a self-hosted WCF application, download the HttpCfg.exe tool, available at the [Windows XP Service Pack 2 Support Tools site](http://go.microsoft.com/fwlink/?LinkId=29002).

  For more information about using the HttpCfg.exe tool to set up a port with an X.509 certificate, see [How to: Configure a Port with an SSL Certificate](../../../../docs/framework/wcf/feature-details/how-to-configure-a-port-with-an-ssl-certificate.md).